lanterno/AILingo/README.md

 A full-stack application with a Django REST API backend and a react frontend.

-This application is a simple example of how AI can be used to tutor!
-Come up with questions, and evaluate answers.
+This application is a simple example of how AI can be used to tutor, come up with questions, and evaluate answers.

+There's also a terraform application to deploy this project to google cloud!
+Each directory contains its own README.md file with its own documentation.

 ## Project Structure